-Static, axially symmetric vacuum solutions of Einstein's equations play an important role in our understanding of the role played by mass quadrupole moment in astrophysical compact objects (see \cite{Quevedo90s,Quevedo91s,Pastora94s,Herrera07hz,Bini14tiu,Gurlebeck15xpa,Malafarina20kmk}).
-The properties of solutions describing the gravitational field in the exterior of a static massive object with quadrupole moment have been widely studied \cite{Curzon25s,Erez59s,Armenti77s,Bonnor92s,Pastora93s,Semerak99s}.
-Among these solutions the most important one is arguably the Zipoy-Voorhees (ZV) metric, also known as $\gamma$-metric \cite{Zipoy66, Voorhees70}.
-The importance of the $\gamma$-metric is recognized from the fact that the line-element is continuously linked to the Schwarzschild line-element through the value of one parameter, $\gamma$, describing the departure from spherical symmetry.
-For this reason the properties of the $\gamma$-metric, in connection with the possibility of distinguishing the space-time from the Schwarzschild black hole have been extensively studied (see \cite{Stewart82, Herrera05, Papadopoulos81wr,Herrera98rj,Chowdhury11aa,Boshkayev15jaa,Carlos18htf,Abdikamalov19ztb,Toshmatov19qih,Toshmatov19bda}).
+Static, axially symmetric vacuum solutions of Einstein's equations play an important role in our understanding of the role played by the mass quadrupole moment in astrophysical compact objects (see \cite{Quevedo90s,Quevedo91s,Pastora94s,Herrera07hz,Bini14tiu,Gurlebeck15xpa,Malafarina20kmk}).
+The properties of solutions describing the gravitational field in the exterior of a static massive object with a quadrupole moment have been widely studied \cite{Curzon25s,Erez59s,Armenti77s,Bonnor92s,Pastora93s,Semerak99s}.
+Among these solutions the most important one is arguably the Zipoy-Voorhees (ZV) metric, also known as the $\gamma$ metric \cite{Zipoy66, Voorhees70}.
+The importance of the $\gamma$ metric is indicated by the fact that the line element is continuously linked to the Schwarzschild line element through the value of one parameter, $\gamma$, describing the departure from spherical symmetry.
+For this reason the properties of the $\gamma$ metric, in connection with the possibility of distinguishing the space-time from the Schwarzschild black hole have been extensively studied (see \cite{Stewart82, Herrera05, Papadopoulos81wr,Herrera98rj,Chowdhury11aa,Boshkayev15jaa,Carlos18htf,Abdikamalov19ztb,Toshmatov19qih,Toshmatov19bda}).

-In \cite{Gibbons2017} it was shown that known axially symmetric vacuum solutions such as the $\gamma$-metric may be used as the seed to construct new solutions that describe wormholes.
+In \cite{Gibbons2017} it was shown that known axially symmetric vacuum solutions such as the $\gamma$ metric may be used as the seed to construct new solutions that describe wormholes.
 These wormhole solutions present ring singularities that can be viewed as the throat of the wormhole.
 The usual matching procedures can be employed to replace the ring singularities with thin massive rings of negative tension thus allowing for geodesics to cross from one asymptotic region to another.

-In the present paper we explore the observational properties of the wormhole solution discussed in \cite{Gibbons2017} by using the $\gamma$-metric as the seed and investigate the trajectories of massive particles and photons in the vicinity of the throat.
-By comparing the results with known results for black holes and for the $\gamma$-metric we investigate the possibility of distinguishing such solutions via astronomical observations.
+In this paper we explore the observational properties of the wormhole solution discussed in \cite{Gibbons2017} by using the $\gamma$ metric as the seed and investigate the trajectories of massive particles and photons in the vicinity of the throat.
+By comparing the results with known results for black holes and the $\gamma$ metric we investigate the possibility of distinguishing such solutions via astronomical observations.